Common Galaxy S7 problems and how to fix them

-The Galaxy S7 is an awesome phone, but it's not without its problems.
-Here are some of the most common issues and how to fix them.

-Back in March of last year (has it been that long already?!), the Galaxy S7 and Galaxy S7 edge launched to outstanding reviews and plenty of plaudits for both its hardware and software.
-But given that the phone is approaching its one-year anniversary, it's not surprising that some issues — both hardware and software — have arisen in that time.
+Way back in March 2016, the Galaxy S7 and larger S7 edge launched — followed a bit down the road by the rugged Galaxy S7 Active.
+They're great phones, and have sold in amazing numbers.
+But given that the phones are now over two years old, it's not surprising that some issues — both hardware and software — have arisen in that time.

-Samsung has been generally good about correcting the major ones through software updates, but there are some big issues that users can address on their own.
+Samsung has been generally good about correcting the major problems through software updates, but there are some big issues that users can address on their own rather than waiting for an update.

+Samsung Galaxy S7 Oreo review: What to expect from your final software update

 Battery life problems

-The Galaxy S7 suffers from battery issues more so than the larger Galaxy S7 edge — the former has a 3000mAh batter to the edge's 3600mAh cell — but they're both prone to getting beaten by the daily grind.
+The Galaxy S7 suffers from battery issues more so than the larger Galaxy S7 edge — the former has a 3000mAh battery to the edge's 3600mAh cell — but they're both prone to getting beaten by the daily grind.

-The first thing you're going to want to do is eliminate any errant battery-sucking apps that you've downloaded from the play store.
+- The first thing you're going to want to do is eliminate any errant battery-sucking apps that you've downloaded from the play store.
 Facebook and Facebook Messenger continue to be two that are repeatedly brought up by members of the AC community as being the worst battery offenders.
-Facebook can be accessed from the mobile web, and Facebook Messenger, well — just get WhatsApp and call it a day.
+Facebook can be accessed from the mobile web, and Facebook Messenger, well — consider using another app like WhatsApp instead and call it a day.

-To check whether an app is using an unreasonable amount of battery, dive into Settings --> Battery --> Battery usage to isolate the misbehaving entity.
+- To check whether an app is using an unreasonable amount of battery, dive into Settings, Device maintenance, Battery to isolate the misbehaving apps.

-These potentially problematic apps extend to bloatware installed by your carrier.
-If you use a Verizon, T-Mobile or AT&T model, in particular, you'll benefit from deleting or disabling some or all of the pre-installed apps on the phone.
+- These potentially problematic apps extend to bloatware installed by your carrier.
+If you use a Verizon, T-Mobile or AT&T model, in particular, you'll benefit from deleting or disabling some or all of the pre-installed carrier apps on the phone.

-You can also disable the always-on display by going to Settings --> Display --> Always-on display and turning everything off.
-The feature was added to the Galaxy S7 for its convenience, and because the phone uses an efficient SuperAMOLED panel, but just because it's efficient doesn't mean it doesn't help to disable it.
+- You can also disable the always-on display by going to Settings, Lock screen and security, Always-on display and turning it off.
+You can also choose to compromise by setting it to only run on a schedule, perhaps through the middle of the day.

+- In both Nougat and Oreo, Samsung sets the screen resolution to just FHD+ to save battery.
+If you've turned that back up to QHD+, or enabled "High performance mode," you can save battery by returning the screen to its default.
+Do this in Settings, Display, Screen resolution.

 How to fix Galaxy S7 battery life problems